sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/1000 - summarizer.md

 Examples
 ====

-The following example shows using the Summarizer method to extract the monthly rent and the payment frequency.
+The following example shows using the Summarizer method to extract the monthly rent and the payment frequency from a lease.

 **Config**